-This I will show through an example - the medicalization of Kerstin Kempker (K.K.) by Uwe Henrik Peters.
+This I will show through an example-the medicalization of Kerstin Kempker (K.K.) by Uwe Henrik Peters.

-Uwe Henrik Peters, medicalizer
+Uwe Henrik Peters, Medicalizer

 Peters is professor M.D, specialist in psychiatry and neurology.
 He is one of the most well-known psychiatrists in the world and the honorary member of numerous specialized organisations in Europe, North and South America, Near and Far East.
-From 1969 to 1979, he was director of the Neuropsychiatric Clinic of the Johannes-Gutenberg-University Mainz, from 1979 to 1996, director of the Clinic for Neurology and Psychiatry at the University of Cologne.
-From 1991 to 1994, he was president and vice-president of the German Society for Psychiatry, Psychotherapy and Neurology.
-At the Thieme Publishing House in Stuttgart, Peters was editor of Fortschritte Neurologie Psychiatrie (Proceedings Neurology Psychiatry) until the end of 2003, now he has a function as Editor Emeritus.
-He still is honorary member of the World Psychiatric Association (WPA).
-In 1991, as Chairman of the German Society for Psychiatry and Neurology (DGPN), Peters honoured his colleague Fritz Reimer for his achievements in psychiatric practice and reform.
-As the peak of these reforms, Reimer tried to re-introduce insulin coma treatment in modern Germany (Erben, et al., 1993); but the staff's resistance against this exceptionally brutal method was too big, and in 1996 he finally had to bury his special approach.
+From 1969-79, he was director of the Neuropsychiatric Clinic of the Johannes-Gutenberg-University Mainz, from 1979-96, director of the Clinic for Neurology and Psychiatry at the University of Cologne.
+From 1991-94, he was president and vice-president of the German Society for Psychiatry, Psychotherapy and Neurology.
+At the Thieme Publishing House in Stuttgart, Peters was editor of Fortschritte Neurologie Psychiatrie (Proceedings Neurology Psychiatry) until end of 2003, now he has a function as Editor Emeritus.
+And he still is honorary member of the World Psychiatric Association (WPA).
+In 1991, as Chairman of the German Society for Psychiatry and Neurology (DGPN), Peters (at the top of the illustration below) honoured his colleague Fritz Reimer (at the top of the illustration: Peters below) for his merits in psychiatric proceedings and reforms (Figure 1).
+As the peak of his psychiatric proceedings and reforms, Reimer tried to re-introduce insulin coma treatment in modern Germany (Erben, et al., 1993); but the staff's resistance against this exceptionally brutal method was too big, and in 1996 he had to bury his special approach finally.